MS in Biomedical Informatics Admissions

-We expect that applicants have a minimum cumulative GPA of 3.0 out of 4.0 and have scored higher than 150 on the Graduate Record Examination quantitative reasoning test within the last five years.
-If you took the Medical College Admissions Test® (MCAT) less than 10 years ago, please include those scores in your application.
-Official score reports should be sent to NYU Graduate School of Arts and Science institution code 2596.
+We expect that applicants have a minimum cumulative GPA of 3.0 out of 4.0 and have scored higher than 150 on the Graduate Record Examination® (GRE®) quantitative reasoning test within the last five years.
+If you took the Medical College Admissions Test® (MCAT®) less than 10 years ago, please include those scores in your application.
+Official score reports should be sent to NYU's Graduate School of Arts and Science, institution code 2596.

-A committee of NYU School of Medicine faculty evaluates each applicant’s academic qualifications.
-If you live near New York City, we may invite you to meet with us in person; otherwise, interviews are conducted by phone.
+A committee of NYU Grossman School of Medicine faculty evaluates each applicant’s academic qualifications.

 - official notifications: rolling

 - summer introductory classes: July–August 2020

 Applicants must submit the following through our application portal.

 - transcripts (If your institution does not provide a transcript in English, you must obtain a certified English translation through a credential evaluation organization such as World Education Services.)

 Your application will not be reviewed until all aspects of the application have been received.